leonigmig/reclaim/source/pages/time.rst

 Conceptions of time
 *******************

-Conceptions of time as a linear construct predominate today.
+The linear conception of time dominates the modern world.
+It bids us to construct it.

 .. image:: /_static/linear_time.webp

-Developed  from monotheistic religions with the  idea of salvation
-as a process directed into the future.

-The linear  conception of time finds shape  in  the scientific-technological advances of  modernity.
-The spring wound mechanical  clock  in  the  fourteenth  century.

-Newtonian  physics establishes time as a quantifiable  arrow  of  time.
-Time
+Bronze age, monotheistic religions had the idea of salvation: a process directed into the future.
+Technology certainly works that way.
+The spring wound mechanical clocks used in fourteenth  century were a prelude to the scientific-technological advances of  modernity.
+Newton's  physics established time as a quantifiable  arrow.
+The Great Western Railway syncronised railway time across England in November 1840.
-itself  runs  on  and  does  not return.

-However, notions of non-linear (periodic or cycical) time remain:
+Today we are certain that time  itself  runs  on  and  does  not return.
+However, notions of non-linear (periodic or cycical) time remain.
+The phenomenal sense of temporal continuity is periodic.

 .. image:: /_static/Ouroboros.png